remysucre/gj-vs-binary/README.md

 Possible intuition: long joins is like navigating a maze.
 If you know the key points in the maze you have to pass through, you'll save a lot of time wandering around.
 A bushy plan can simultaneously expand around these key points, whereas a single GJ will needlessly create cartesian products.

-## Combining GJ for bushy plans
+**Combining GJ for bushy plans**.
 The simplest way to combine two generic join plans is to simply use merge-sort join.
 This is efficient since GJ guarantees to produce tuples in sorted order, and the output of merge-sort join is still sorted and can be used by futher generic joins.
 The drawback is that merge-sort join is blocking, and we need to materialize the relations before and after the join.
 Switching to hash-based GJ and use symmetric hashing can avoid blocking, but TACO does not seem to support hash tries.